 There are lots of button boxes on the market, and they come in many different shapes and sizes.
 There are button boxes for every playstyle and setup that you can imagine, but if you don’t know what you need for your own setup, you will struggle to find one that fits it well.

 Prices vary, and so it is important to find one that ticks all of the boxes from comfort to functionality, as you don’t want to spend your money on something that isn’t optimized for your particular setup.
-You also have to pay attention to the compatibility of the button box, as most models will only work with specific consoles and even certain games.
+You also have to pay attention to the compatibility of the button box, as most models won’t work on consoles and some only work with certain games.

 There is a button box suited to every sim racing rig, but do you really need one?
 There are plenty of reasons to get one, and some reasons not to as well.
 There is also the option to create your own button box, but first you need to know what a button box can do for your sim racing experience.